BennettTaylor/2024-mini/Report.md

 Exercise 2:
 1. Using the code in exercise_sound.py as a starting point, modify the code to play several notes in a sequence from a song of your choosing.

+    Find screenshot of modified code in the results folder.

 Exercise 3:
 1. Edit the exercise_game.py code to compute average, minimum, maximum response time for 10 flashes total.

+    Find screenshot of edited exercise_game.py in results folder.

 2. Upload the response time data to a cloud service of your choice.

+    Find video of uploading response time data to firebase in results folder.